DinoChiesa/Apigee-Edge-OIDC-Demonstration/Readme.md

 This demonstration issues JWT that are signed with a secret key.
 The key used is the client_secret from the developer app in Apigee Edge  - this is a secret shared  between the app and the JWT issuer (Edge).

+You could modify the API Proxy to generate JWT signed with a private key.
+To do that you'd need to introduce key management or a public/private keypair into the system.
+Not a huge effort, but this demo does not do it..

 ## Other Info